senchalabs/docs-i18n/guides/mvc_dependencies/README.md

 * app/view/products/Edit.js
 * app/view/user/Login.js

-Note that we can mix and match within each configuration here - for each model, view, controller, profile or store you can specify either just the final part of the class name (if you follow the directory conventions), or the full class name.
+Note that we can mix and match within each configuration here - for each model, view, controller, profile or store, you can specify either the final part of the class name (if you follow the directory conventions), or the full class name.

 ## External Dependencies

 We can specify application dependencies from outside our application by fully-qualifying the classes we want to load.
 A common use case for this is sharing authentication logic between multiple applications.
 Perhaps you have several apps that login via a common user database and you want to share that code between them.
 An easy way to do this is to create a folder alongside your app folder and then add its contents as dependencies for your app.

-For example, let's say our shared login code contains a login controller, a user model and a login form view.
-We want to use all of these in our application:
+For example, assuming that our shared login code contains a login controller, a user model, and a login form view, we want to use all of these in our application:

     Ext.Loader.setPath({
         'Auth': 'Auth'